Mission: Sell a Business for Absolute Maximum Sale Price

 - Sign a Sales Agreement

-Once you’ve worked out the key terms with the buyer, you need to put the deal in writing.
+Once you have worked out the key terms with the buyer, you need to put the deal in writing.
 Among other things, you’ll need to list all of the assets the buyer is purchasing and the value you will assign to those assets for tax purposes and any business contracts the buyer is assuming, including business leases.
-Your sales agreement should also include protections that assure you’ll get paid the full sale price.
+Your sales agreement should also include protections that assure you will get paid the full sale price.

 - The Closing